MinnPost/object-sync-for-salesforce/docs/mapping.md

 7. Ignore drafts: many WordPress objects create and save drafts while editing is happening.
 By default, this data is not sent to Salesforce, but it can be.
 8. Weight: if the same object is mapped multiple times, the weight will determine what happens first.
 This is in ascending order.

+Several hooks exist for modifying these options.
+See the [extending mapping options documentation](./extending-mapping-options.md).

 ### More on WordPress object

 By default, this includes: user, comment, category, tag, post, any other post types built into WordPress, and any custom post types that have been added by the default WordPress conventions.
 You can see more about this in the [WordPress documentation](https://codex.wordpress.org/Post_Types).
 The plugin also has hooks to modify what objects are included.
-You can read more about these in the [extending mapping documentation](./extending-mapping.md).
+You can read more about these in the [extending mapping options documentation](./extending-mapping-options.md).

 ### More on Salesforce object